wlads/reefpoints/_posts/2013-05-09-tildes-ember-training.md

 ## Format

-Throughout the training, attendees where building a simplified Rdio/Spotify clone using Ember.
+Throughout the training, attendees were building a simplified Rdio/Spotify clone using Ember.
 It was broken up into a series of exercises, which built upon each other.
-The exercise were test driven, each having set of QUnit tests that defined the exercise.
+The exercises were test driven, each having set of QUnit tests that defined the exercise.
 Before each exercise, Tom and Yehuda would explain and demo the concepts via slides and JSBin.